kkorolyov/SQLObViewer/README.md

 ## Installation
 * Download the [latest release](https://github.com/kkorolyov/SQLObViewer/releases/latest).
-* If using the packaged release, move all files and folders in the root .zip to your directory of choice.
+* If using the provided .jar file, move it to your directory of choice.
 * If building from source, make sure all [dependencies] (#dependencies) are in your classpath.

 ## Usage